Your expert guide to celebrating Christmas in Merida, Mexico 🎄

 🐘 If you’re wondering where and when you’ll see a nativity scene, let me help: Nativity scenes will generally be set up on the 16th December.
 On 24th December, the figure of Jesus will be ceremonially added and then on Jan 5th, the Kings will complete the set.
 Traditionally, most families will also have their own nativity set up at home.

 It’s fun to wander the streets and see what type of nativity scenes people have set up in their gardens.
-In Mérida’s Plaza Grande there is always a large nativity scene that includes all sorts of animals, including an elephant.
+In Mérida’s Plaza Grande there is always a large nativity scene that includes all sorts of animals, including an elephant (photo above).

 Pastorelas

 These are a kind of nativity play.
-Generally, they’re dark comedy and the people on their way to meet the baby Jesus are beset with incidents when the devil sends temptations to steer them off course.
+Generally, they’re dark comedy in which we meet people on their way to meet the baby Jesus.
+They will be beset with incidents when the devil sends temptations to steer them off course.

 Noche Buena (Christmas Eve)